 “Not so fast, Zeus!
 It’s the fifteenth of the tenth month, remember?
 You’re late.”

 “That time already?
-Sorry babe.
+My apologies.
 Hold on,” he said.

 Terra watches the sky as Rain ran circles around her, humming a happy siren song.